State-College-Plone/WebServerAuth/README.txt

 Upgrading

-    From WebServerAuth 1.1
+    From WebServerAuth 1.1.x

         1. Shut down Zope.

         2. Copy the new WebServerAuth to the Products directory of your Zope instance.

         3. Start up Zope.
-(No reinstall is necessary.)
+(No reinstall is necessary, but you can do it if you wish.)

     From WebServerAuth 1.0